 Get free and fast advice via WhatsApp for any questions you have!

-While some delays are understandable, others can drag on for years, leaving applicants in limbo.
-That’s when how a mandamus lawsuit forces USCIS to act on your immigration case becomes a game-changer.
+While some delays are inevitable given the complexity of immigration law and security concerns, others can extend for years, leaving applicants in a state of uncertainty and legal limbo.
+In such situations, understanding how a mandamus lawsuit forces USCIS to act on your immigration case can be a critical strategy to compel timely agency action and protect your immigration rights.

 How a Mandamus Lawsuit Works to Force USCIS Action